biorobotics/Medical-DVRK-AR/README.md

 ## How to get key points for path planning
 1. checkout normal_points branch
 2. prepare and 7*n matrix npy file, where [0:3,:] is the x y z position in robot base frame, [4:7,:] is the quaternion x y z w of the norm vector
-3. change '/home/cora/medicalRobot/src/Medical-DVRK-AR/Medical-DVRK-AR/data/liverGrid_norm.npy' to path to your npy file, you can use the liverGrid_norm.npy in the data folder
+3. In the code, change '/home/cora/medicalRobot/src/Medical-DVRK-AR/Medical-DVRK-AR/data/liverGrid_norm.npy' to path to your npy file, you can use the liverGrid_norm.npy in the data folder
 4. in the code, apply translation if necessary >> liverGrid.convert_array_to_pointcloud2(xshift=0, yshift=0, zshift=-0.18)
 5. Add the "Pointcloud2" msg by the topic "liverGrid"
 6. Add the "PoseArray" msg by the topic "liverGridNorm"